jpritikin/coach/content/docs/me/psychoactive/_index.md

 [^catholic]: I am a bit embarrassed to be affiliated with Catholicism given its [sordid history](https://en.wikipedia.org/wiki/Catholic_Church).
 In general, I admire the best of all of the world's religions.

 [^serotonin2017]: Carhart-Harris, R. L., & Nutt, D. J. (2017).
-Serotonin and brain function: a tale of two receptors. *Journal of psychopharmacology (Oxford, England), 31*(9), 1091-1120.
+Serotonin and brain function: a tale of two receptors. *Journal of Psychopharmacology (Oxford, England), 31*(9), 1091-1120.

 [^olivier1990]: Olivier, B., & Mos, J. (1990).
 Serenics, serotonin and aggression. *Progress in clinical and biological research, 361*, 203-230.